jmlora/marvel-characters/README.md

 Search any character of Marvel Universe using Marvel Developer API (https://developer.marvel.com/)

 Branch 'ft/react-query' uses React Query to manage API requests and pagination.

 Branch 'ft/redux-sagas' uses Redux and Sagas to manage state and API requests.

+TODO: Sagas tests are failing in call effect.

 # Getting Started with Create React App